Etale Steenrod operations and the Artin-Tate pairing: Stiefel-Whitney classes in e tale cohomology

 \section{Stiefel-Whitney classes in \'{e}tale cohomology}

 Theorem \ref{thm: pairing identity} recasts the pairing $\langle \cdot, \cdot \rangle_n$ in terms of the (generalized) Steenrod squares.
-But in order for this formula to be useful, we need some way of making the Steenrod operations explicit.
+But in order for this formula to be useful, we need some way to explicitly calculate the relevant Steenrod operations.
 In the classical theory of smooth manifolds there is a formula, due originally to Wu, relating the action of certain Steenrod operations as cupping with Stiefel-Whitney classes.
 This section and the next are concerned with establishing an analogue of this formula in absolute \'{e}tale cohomology for smooth proper varieties over finite fields.
 The first task, which we take up in this section, is to define an appropriate notion of Stiefel-Whitney classes.

+Much of the material of this section was influenced by \cite{Urabe96}.
+The definition of the classes $w_i$ already appears in \cite{Urabe96}, though it is phrased in less generality there.
+The idea to find lifts of the $w_i$ in terms of Chern classes was also inspired by \cite{Urabe96}, as is the proof of Theorem \ref{thm: chern classes}.